mlhamel/conferences/README.md

 7. René Föhring.
 One Inch at a Time - How to get people excited about inline docs

-    Great tools that I definitely need to give a tool.
+    Great talk exposing a great tools (inchci) helping developers and projects to document their projects, and more importanly how, where and when.

     Twitter: @rrrene, creator of inchCI

+    Some interesting points:

         * YARD -> javadocs format
         * TomDoc -> benefit of javadoc + adding visibility marker
         * "people are not Ruby parsers" v.s. "good code is its own documentation"
         * Example of tools about code: rubocop, but there's nothing great like that for documentation
         * The ideal tool would (inch)
         ** define priority of what should be documented [PRIORITY] ** would create a point system for every point and give a score (0..100) [SCORE] ** great text interface with colors, great presentation and bar chart

 8. Lighting Talks